christianalfoni/christianalfoni.github.io/_posts/2014-08-20-react-js-and-flux.md

 So the flow is: **DISPATCHER -> STORES -> COMPONENTS**.
 If a component wants to change state they have to send an intent to the dispatcher.
 In MVC, you often have: **MODEL <-> CONTROLLER <-> VIEW**, state is changed in both directions.
 So think of double digits of models, controllers and views, all going in both directions, crossing each other.
 It gets problematic!
 In FLUX though, it does not matter how complex your application gets, the flow is the same all over.
 And that is what makes FLUX easy to work with.

 ### Looking at the code
 Now, there is no official dispatcher and store library for flux, they are just concepts.
-So in this example I will use a FLUX library I built that has its own dispatcher and store concept.
+So in this example I will use a FLUX library I built that has its own dispatcher and store concept, extending it on the React library itself.
 You can get more information that here: [flux-react](https://github.com/christianalfoni/flux-react)
 {% highlight javascript %}
 /* ==== main.js ==== */
 /** @jsx React.DOM */
-var FLUX = require('react-flux');
+var React = require('react-flux');
-var UserStore = require('./UserStore.js');
-var Checkbox = require('./Checkbox.js');

-FLUX.createStore('UserStore', UserStore);
-FLUX.renderComponent(<Checkbox/>, document.body);
+React.renderComponent(<Checkbox/>, document.body);

 /* ==== UserStore.js ==== */
+var React = require('react-flux');
 var user = {
   notify: false
 };

 // We return an object that we will pass when
 // building the store
-module.exports = {
+module.exports = React.createStore({
   getNotify: function () {
     return user.notify;
   },